web site map

 While a shut down won't always help, it is a good place to start.

-Keep in mind, that all your external devices (printers, scanners, tape backups, CD-ROM drive, ...) should also be turned off after you have shut down your computer, and then turned back on before you restart your computer.
+Keep in mind, that all your external devices (printers, scanners, tape backups, CD-ROM drive, ...) should also be turned off after you have shut down your computer, and then turned back on after you restart your computer.

 CHANGE SETTINGS (hardware/software)